Shougo/dpp.vim/README.md

 if dpp#load_state(s:dpp_base)
   " NOTE: dpp#make_state() requires denops.vim
   execute 'set runtimepath+=' .. s:denops_src
+  autocmd dpp User DenopsReady
-  call dpp#make_state(s:dpp_base, '{your script path}') endif
+  \ call dpp#make_state(s:dpp_base, '{your script path}')
+endif

 " Attempt to determine the type of a file based on its name and " possibly its " contents.
-Use this to allow intelligent auto-indenting " for each filetype, and for plugins that are filetype specific. filetype indent plugin on
+Use this to allow intelligent " auto-indenting " for each filetype, and for plugins that are " filetype specific. filetype indent plugin on

 " Enable syntax highlighting